Dr Yasmeen Narayan

 Yasmeen designed the open access BSc Social Science programme and is Director of the interdisciplinary, postgraduate Culture Diaspora Ethnicity programme.

-Yasmeen teaches the postgraduate modules ‘Race’, Empire, Postcoloniality and Culture, Community, Identity this year.
+Yasmeen teaches the postgraduate modules ‘Race’, Empire, Postcoloniality and Culture, Community, Identity and received a Vice Chancellor's Award for Excellence in Teaching and Learning in 2024.

 -